-The East Baton Rouge Parish School System has 28 programs serving students from three-years old to high school seniors.
-The programs were instrumental in helping school district achieve unitary status in 2007, which ended one of the longest running desegregation cases in the United States.
+The East Baton Rouge Parish School System has 28 programs serving students from three years old to high school seniors.
+The programs were instrumental in helping the school district achieve unitary status in 2007, which ended one of the longest-running desegregation cases in the United States.